The Librarian: Quest for the Spear: Reception

 On Rotten Tomatoes it has an approval rating of 60% based on reviews from 5 critics.

 David Cornelius at eFilmCritic.com gave it a positive review: "It's a fun cheesy cable TV flick, a slice of winking B movie giddiness that charms us into smiling through all the nonsense."

 Awards

 Nominated for the 2006 Writers Guild Award for Outstanding Achievement in Writing for a Long Form (Original) (David Titcher) by the Writers Guild of America.

 DVD

-An unrated, Region 1 NTSC DVD was released for this film on August 30, 2005, using an aspect ratio of 1:78:1.
+An unrated, Region 1 NTSC DVD was released for this film on August 30, 2005, using an aspect ratio of 1.78:1.

 Sequels

 A sequel, The Librarian: Return to King Solomon's Mines, aired on TNT on December 3, 2006.
-It was released on DVD December 19.
+It was released on DVD in December 19.
 The second sequel, The Librarian: Curse of the Judas Chalice, was released on December 7, 2008.
 A one-hour TV series, The Librarians, premiered on TNT on December 7, 2014, with a ten-episode season.
 It ran for a total of four seasons.
+A second television series, The Librarians: The Next Chapter, premiered on May 25, 2025.

 The character Nicole Noone does not appear in the other films.
 Her fate is explored in the TV series season 4, where she is portrayed by Rachel Nichols.